ocrmypdf/OCRmyPDF/docs/installation.rst

 -------------------------------------

 If you have ``git`` and Python 3.5 or newer installed, you can install from source.
 When the ``pip`` installer runs, it will alert you if dependencies are missing.

+If you prefer to build every from source, you will need to `build pikepdf from source <https://pikepdf.readthedocs.io/en/latest/installation.html#building-from-source>`_.
+First ensure you can build and install pikepdf.

 To install the HEAD revision from sources in the current Python 3 environment: